 These three images are now available as fine art prints, and can be found in my Botanical Prints collection – custom sizing and styles are always available, please use the Contact form to reach me and we will work together to bring these dramatic, stunning iris flowers to life once more!

 Everyone knows the copper, orange-gold of California poppies, particularly as they form drifts of color across the hillsides of a Western summer landscape.
 This poppy is of a slightly different variety, a shade of deep scarlet red that I’ve not seen in the wild.
 It was a prolific garden bloomer however, scattering seeds every season and thriving in the sandy soil of my coastal backyard.

 I saw this particular bloom after a light rain shower, as the sun came out from behind the clouds, and I couldn’t resist capturing the vibrant color and jewel-like water droplets in full macro detail.

 Fresh and delicate signs of spring, captured in the tradition of still life imagery.
 Fading flowers in a second-hand blue vase, shot in the diffuse light of my kitchen window, these soft white and pink spring tulips become an elegant reminder to pause and enjoy the simpler moments in our busy lives.

-Ravishing ranunculus, originally uploaded by A.p.K.
-The colors that emerge in nature are sometimes so startlingly brilliant, it can be impossible to look away.
-These beauties grow in my garden, and their blended shades of fuchsia, scarlet, orange and gold rival even the most technicolor sunset skies.
-One of many such stunning blooms available forContinue reading “Ravishing ranunculus”
+The colours that emerge in nature are sometimes so startlingly brilliant, it can be impossible to look away.
+These floral beauties grow in my garden, and the blended shades of fuchsia, scarlet, orange and gold rival even the most technicolor sunset skies.